opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/geojoin.rst

 Referentials
 ------------

 To set the **Repository**, follow the indications from the table of the chosen country.
+The table below displays the join key used by Geojoin.

 .. admonition:: Note
    :class: note

-   The referentials below can also be found in datasets available on `public.opendatasoft.com <https://public.opendatasoft.com>`_.
+   If the referential used has a license with mandatory attribution, using Geojoin processor will transfer the attribution.

 .. ifconfig:: language == 'en'

   .. raw:: html
-    :file: widgets/filename--en.html
+    :file: widgets/geojoin--en.html

 .. ifconfig:: language == 'fr'

   .. raw:: html
-    :file: widgets/filename--fr.html
+    :file: widgets/geojoin--fr.html